Mahapadma Nanda: Reign

+Period

-The Matsya Purana assigns Mahapadma an incredibly long reign of 88 years, while the Vayu Purana mentions the length of his reign as only 28 years.
+Matsya Purana assigns Mahapadma an incredibly long reign of 88 years, while the contemporary text Vayu Purana mentions the length of his reign as only 28 years.
 The Puranas further state that Mahapadma's eight sons ruled in succession after him for a total of 12 years, but name only one of these sons: Sukalpa.

-Various estimates of the first Nanda emperor's coronation date include:
+Various estimates of the first Nanda emperor's coronation: